Since human beings are the most complicated things known to exist, could leadership be anything less than complex?

 The third leadership behaviour identified in the recent study requires leaders to seek different perspectives.

-In other words, planning and problem solving require diversity of thought.
+In other words, planning and problem-solving require a diversity of thought.

 The Inclusion of diverse perspectives in a collaborative environment that enables varying ideas to build upon each other without crowding out essential views.